-- Post an NDEAM weblink — An NDEAM link on your website reinforces your commitment to increasing employment opportunities for people with disabilities while also offering local employers access to ideas for implementing NDEAM activities in their workplaces.
-To create a link, use the NDEAM poster thumbnail image (for example, "XYZ Organization Supports NDEAM") and link it to the main NDEAM webpage.
+An NDEAM link on your website reinforces your commitment to increasing employment opportunities for people with disabilities while also offering local employers access to ideas for implementing NDEAM activities in their workplaces.
+To create a link, use the NDEAM poster thumbnail image (available soon) and link it to the main NDEAM webpage.

-- Solicit an NDEAM proclamation — Disability-related organizations can cultivate community-wide support for NDEAM by asking their mayor, governor or other officials to formally proclaim the event.
+Disability-related organizations can cultivate community-wide support for NDEAM by asking their mayor, governor or other officials to formally proclaim the event.
 A template that organizations can easily customize is available to assist in soliciting such a proclamation.
-In addition, community leaders could be encouraged to mention NDEAM during various public appearances leading up to and during October.
+In addition, you can encourage community leaders to mention NDEAM during various public appearances leading up to and during October.

 Of course, as employers themselves, disability-related organizations are also encouraged to recognize NDEAM among their staff.
 For ideas on how to do so, see ideas for employers and employees.